radio47/Kivy-Weather/README.md

 # kivy-weather
-multiplatform weather app written in kivy 1.9.1, based on "Crating apps in kivy" book.
+multiplatform weather app written with python v3.4.4 and  kivy framework v1.9.1, based on "Crating apps in kivy" book.